grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/100 Test-for-functional-behavior.md

 In this tutorial, you've used k6 to make a POST request and check that it responds with a `200` status.

 However, these tests make only one request, which doesn't say much about how the system will respond under load.
-For that, you need to increase load.
+For that, you need to [test under load](/examples/tutorials/get-started-with-k6/test-for-performance/).